 Proton therapy: Proton therapy is the next generation of radiation oncology.
 It uses protons to treat cancerous tumors throughout the body and can be more targeted than conventional forms of radiation treatment.
 This can lead to fewer side effects.
-The Emory Proton Therapy Center is the only center of its kind in Georgia to offer patients access to this state-of-the-art radiation therapy.
+The Emory Proton Therapy Center is the only center of its kind in Georgia to offer patients access to this advanced radiation therapy.
+Learn about proton therapy for pediatric cancer.

 Immunotherapy: At Winship, this type of treatment is available as a standard of care and uses your body's immune system to recognize and to enhance its ability to tackle cancer cells.

 Targeted therapies: Winship's most promising research in treating head and neck cancer is in personalized medicine and targeted therapies.
 In targeted therapies, investigators look for new drugs that more selectively target cancer cells with fewer side effects.